The movie industry in Africa is fast-growing.

 There is especially increased interest in the so-called Nollywood movies that Africans love.
 This phenomenon is bringing the two friendly counties to the table of cooperation.

 The actors and producers pledged to support Cameroon in a move aimed at rebuilding and developing the Cameroon Film Industry.
-The session also strived to lift up the industry to International standards and to establish a platform of collaboration between the actors, producers and with Cameroon.
+The session also strived to lift up the industry to international standards and to establish a platform of collaboration between the actors, producers, and Cameroon.

 Some of the actors and producers who will join hands in uplifting the Cameroon Film Industry and its filmmakers to stardom include, Ghanaian-Liberian, Frank Artus, journalist, Tosin Ajirire, with the Nigerian SUN newspaper and representative of NAFCA, as well as Nigerian TV and Film Producer, Moses Efret.

 - Cameroon and Nigeria: Building ties through a thriving film industry - August 28, 2014